 In January 2020, the Governmental Accounting Standards Board issued Statement No. 92 "Omnibus 2020".
 The requirements of this statement are effective at various dates up to and including fiscal years and reporting periods beginning after June 15, 2021.
 The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
-This pronouncement did not and is not expected to have a material effect on the financial statements of SEJPA in the year of implementation.
+This pronouncement did not have a material effect on the financial statements of SEJPA in the year of implementation.

 In March 2020, the Governmental Accounting Standards Board issued Statement No. 93 "Replacement of Interbank Offered Rates".
 The requirements of this statement are effective at various dates up to and including reporting periods ending after December 31, 2021.
 The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
-This pronouncement is not expected to have a material effect on the financial statements of SEJPA in the year of implementation.
+This pronouncement did not have a material effect on the financial statements of SEJPA in the year of implementation.